yedhink/bashed-on-a-feeling/README.md

     # this variable takes only background colors. so use colors like bgRed or bgBlue etc
     gpBck=$bgBlue # Background color for the box in which git or the diverged symbol is shown
 ```
-say for example , if you want to change the color of the heart symbol in normal prompt to yellow and the git/diverged symbol background to red colors:
+say for example , if you want to change the color of the heart symbol in normal prompt to yellow and the git/diverged symbol background in git prompt to red color:
 ```bash
     normalHeart=$Yellow
     gpBck=$Red